ynput/OpenPype/website/docs/artist_hosts_maya.md

 Save your scene and ready for publishing our new simple Yeti Rig!

-Go to publish **Pype → Publish** and run.
+Go to publish **OpenPype → Publish** and run.
 This will publish rig with its geometry as `.ma` scene, save Yeti node settings and export one frame of Yeti cache from the beginning of your timeline.
 It will also collect all textures used in Yeti node, copy them to publish folder `resource` directory and set *Image search path*